 For the needy will not always be forgotten, Nor the hope of the afflicted perish forever.Psalm 9:18(NASB)

-Psalm 9 reminds us we should not only remember the wonder of God and His great blessings and deliverances, but should continually exalt Him; praise Him and thank Him, both privately and in public, for all His grace and favour towards us.
+Psalm 9 reminds us we should not only remember the wonder of God and His great blessings and deliverances, but should continually exalt Him, praise Him, and thank Him, both privately and in public, for all His grace and favour towards us.

-He deserves honour and praise for the help He provides day by day - both the protection we are given from our enemies and the deliverance we receive from our adversaries, who seek our downfall and destruction.
+He deserves honour and praise for the help He provides, day by day, both the protection we are given from our enemies and the deliverance we receive from our adversaries who seek our downfall and destruction.

-The Psalmist contrasts the final outcome of wicked men who despise God, with the future hope for those that are persecuted for righteousness' sake and abused by their enemies.
-He highlights the end of those who oppose the Lord and rebel against His truth.. and he comforts those who maintain their trust in His word and honour His holy name.. "the needy will not always be forgotten, nor the hope of the afflicted perish forever".
+The Psalmist contrasts the final outcome of wicked men who despise God with the future hope for those that are persecuted for righteousness' sake, and abused by their enemies.
+He highlights the end of those who oppose the Lord and rebel against His truth, and he comforts those who maintain their trust in His Word and honour His holy name: "The needy will not always be forgotten, nor the hope of the afflicted perish forever."

-Our heavenly Father will never forget those that remember Him.
-He will never abandon those that trust His word and honour His name - for those who believe are not condemned - but those who do not believe in His only begotten Son, are condemned already.
+Our Heavenly Father will never forget those that remember Him.
+He will never abandon those that trust His Word and honour His name, for: "He who believes in Him is not condemned; but he who does not believe is condemned already, because he has not believed in the name of the only begotten Son of God."

 May we remember past blessings and times of deliverance and thank Him for His grace and favour towards us.
 May we declare His praises and rejoice in our great salvation.
-May we remember that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us, when Christ comes to take us to be with Himself... and may we remember the truth as expressed by James - "knowing that the testing of our faith produces patient endurance, and endurance must do its complete work, so we may grow in grace and become mature and complete in Christ - lacking nothing.
+May we remember that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us, when Christ comes to take us to be with Himself.
+And may we remember the truth as expressed by James: "Knowing that the testing of our faith produces patient endurance, and endurance must do its complete work, so we may grow in grace and become mature and complete in Christ - lacking nothing."

 Heavenly Father, thank You that Your eyes are not closed to the difficulties and problems I am facing.
 Thank You that the needy will not always be forgotten, but that You have prepared something better for those that love and trust You.
 Thank You for all Your goodness and grace towards me, and for the times You have protected and delivered me from those who sought my harm.
-Although I am in the world, I understand that I am not part of the world, for I have been saved by grace through faith in the lovely Lord Jesus - for which I thank You and bless Your holy name.
+Although I am in the world, I understand that I am not part of the world for I have been saved by grace through faith in the lovely Lord Jesus - for which I thank You and bless Your holy name.
 May I never forget the grace that has been extended to me and remember that nothing can separate me from Your love, which is in Christ Jesus, in Whose name I pray, AMEN.